 Our clinics run on an appointment system.
 If you are an enrolled patient, you can book online using the Manage My Health website or app.
 Alternatively, you can book in person or by phoning reception on 03 441 0500.

-Clinics are held at our Isle Street centre on Monday and Thursday afternoons and Wednesday mornings.
-Clinics are held at our Remarkables Park centre on Tuesday afternoons.
+Clinics are held at our Isle Street practice on Thursday afternoons and at our Remarkables Park practice on Wednesday afternoons.

 If you have concerns and feel that you cannot wait until a scheduled clinic please ask Reception to book a GP appointment with one of our Sexual Health qualified Nurses or a Doctor.